Manifest spec

 - http — an HTTP request.
 Declares

-method, aurl(which may contain{param}placeholders bound from the tool input), optionalheadersandbody_template, and an optionalauth_refpointing at a credential slot. - prompt-template — a templated prompt the runtime fills and returns.
+method(one ofGET/POST/PUT/PATCH/DELETE), aurl(which may contain{param}placeholders bound from the tool input), optionalheadersandbody_template, and an optionalauth_refpointing at a credential slot. - prompt-template — a templated prompt the runtime fills and returns.
+A powerful pattern: have the step return a refusal token instead of an answer when its input is insufficient, so “don't answer without enough to go on” becomes a value the step can return rather than mere prompt advice.
+Useful tokens creators return:

 Credential slots